amartin755/tcppump/README.md

     Options:
     -h --help
             Display this text
     --version
             Show detailed version infos
     -i IFC --interface=IFC
             Name of the network interface via which the packets are sent.
+            It can either be the AdapterName (GUID) like "{3F4A136A-2ED5-4226-9CB2-7A511E93CD48}", or the so-called FriendlyName, which is changeable by the user.
+            For example "WiFi" or "Local Area Connection 1".
     --myip4=IPV4
             Use IPV4 as source IPv4 address instead of the network adapters ip address --mymac=MAC
             Use MAC as source MAC address instead of the network adapters MAC address --rand-smac
             Use random source MAC address.
 Overwrites --mymac as well as explicitly defined addresses in packets.
     --rand-dmac
             Use random destination MAC address.
 Overwrites all explicitly defined addresses in packets.
     --overwrite-dmac=MAC
             Overwrite destination MAC address of all packets to MAC -v --verbose
             When parsing and printing, produce verbose output.
 This option can be supplied multiple times (max.
 4 times, i.e. -vvvv) for even more debug output.
     -s --script
             Packets are defined in script files, that contain token based packets.
-    -p --pcap
+    --pcap[=SCALE]
             pcap file of captured packets (e.g via wireshark or tcpdump) will be replayed.
+            The transmission time can be scaled via the optional parameter SCALE.
+            Default value of SCALE is 1.0, which means the file is played in realtime.
+            For example a value of 2.0 means it is played half as fast, 0.5 means twice as fast.
+            If SCALE is 0 the file will be played as fast as possible.
     -l N --loop=N
             Send all files/packets N times.
 Default: N = 1.
 If N = 0, packets will be sent infinitely until ctrl+c is pressed.
     -d TIME --delay=TIME
             Packet transmission is delayed TIME.Resolution depends on -t parameter.
 Default is no delay.
     -t RESOLUTION --resolution=RESOLUTION
             Resolution of transmission time.
 This affects -d parameter as well as all timestamps in script files.
             Possible values are 'u'= microseconds, 'm'= milliseconds(default), 'c'= centiseconds and 's'= seconds -o OUTFILE --write-to-file=OUTFILE
             Write generated packets to pcap file OUTFILE instead of sending them to the network.
     -a --arp
             Resolve destination MAC address for IPv4 packets.
             If dmac parameter of IPv4 based packets is omitted, the destination MAC will be automatically determined via ARP.
     --responder=MODE
             Enable responder mode (EXPERIMENTAL).
 Possible values for MODE are: mirror  Each received packet will be mirrored back to the sender. trigger Each received packet will trigger sending of specified packets.
     --bpf-filter=FILTER
             Receive bpf filter for responder mode.

 ### Examples